 Hard Rock’s spa has received very good reviews, but the attendant wouldn’t let us preview the amenities for ourselves, and we decided not to book treatments.
 My companion loves indoor pools though and spent some time in the afternoon at the hotel’s large and uncrowded one.
 Then we played a while in the expansive casino, which is bright and clean and tightly packed with tables and slot machines.

 For happy hour, we started with oysters at Robert’s Steakhouse.
 Then we stepped next door to sip red wine at Il Mulino.
 Both have comfy and cozy bars a few feet off the lobby floor.
 Finally we headed over to the Howie Mandel Comedy Club, because our status-upgrade offer included complementary tickets.
 The humor was too raunchy for my taste, but others in the audience laughed loudly.

-Hard Rock is an improvement over the old Trump Taj.
-But just being better than a place that went bankrupt twice isn’t going to cut it in today’s market.
+Hard Rock is a huge improvement over the old Trump Taj.
 For decades, Atlantic City enjoyed tremendous advantage as the U.S. casino destination second only to Las Vegas, with a beach and a boardwalk to boot.
 But with new casinos cropping up from Bangor to San Diego, Atlantic City can no longer coast.
 It doesn’t have a rich and corrupt patron to bail it out from bad deals and decisions.
 It needs well managed upscale accommodations.
-Hard Rock can play a key part in Atlantic City’s comeback, once it grows into the suit.
+Hard Rock can play a key part in Atlantic City‘s comeback.